Artists, arts workers and audience members are being encouraged to have their say on the arts in SA.

 - Requiring funded arts organisations to actively increase the diversity of their workforces (particularly in leadership positions).

 - Requiring funded arts organisations to create and adhere to a Reconciliation Action Plan and Disability Equality Action Plan (based on the model adopted by Arts Council England).

 - Providing training and resources for arts organisations to embed best practice principles for community-engaged work.

 - Strengthening pathways to support artists from “training to making and exporting” their work.

 An investment in innovation

-Similarly, Governments are often tempted to focus on the high-ticket items on the arts sector spectrum.
-But the State’s independent artists and Small-to-Medium (S2M) organisations (including some of those within and beyond ArtsSA’s G20 cohort) are the real powerhouses of innovation, experimentation and audience development.
+Governments are often tempted to focus on the glossy, high-ticket items on the arts sector spectrum.
+But the State’s independent artists and S2M organisations (within and beyond ArtsSA’s G20 cohort) are the real powerhouses of innovation, experimentation and audience development.